D0p3B34t5/SusLinks/README.md

 # SusLinks
-A script written in Python3 that utilizes the URLScan.IO and VirusTotal API's to scan aand provide details for a supplied URL.
+A script written in Python3 that utilizes the URLScan.IO and VirusTotal API's to scan and provide details for a supplied URL.

 ![image](https://user-images.githubusercontent.com/98996357/193865988-71971d46-e8f4-4970-82df-d9473c72d24a.png)